 Bolivia was the second fantastic country we visited on our multi-month tour of South America, and it absolutely blew us away.

-This landlocked country so underrated.
 You’ve got a full array of scenery in Bolivia, from the Amazon Rainforest and glass-smooth Lake Titicaca to the towering Andes Mountains and the otherworldly Atacama Desert.
 And speaking of otherworldly: you can’t forget the Uyuni Salt Flats, which were truly one of the most incredible sights of our entire trip.
 Our greatest discovery from Bolivia was perhaps that you could spend months in the country and still have so much left to explore.

 Leaving Peru by coach, my husband and I arrived at our first stop: Copacabana, on the shores of Lake Titicaca.
 From there, we spent two adventurous weeks zigzagging across the country, before crossing the border at Portezuelo del Cajón into Chile.
 Our weeks in Bolivia were busy and action-packed, but so worth it.

 So, what were our highlights?

 I personally love seeing animals in their natural habitat, so the Amazon was an absolute must for us.
 Having said that, it did take up a whopping five nights of our itinerary, so if you’re short on time, you may want to opt for a scaled-down version.
 Trekking through the Amazon rainforest and taking a boat through the Pampas, though, are experiences I will never forget, and not all for positive reasons!
 More on that below.